vttc08/infra-docs/!documentation/Docker Apps/Media Apps/audiobookshelf.md

 ```
 /audiobooks
 --- ./Author - Book
----  --- ./cover.jpg
+---  --- ./Cover.jpg
 ---  --- ./book - 001 or book - chapter 1
 ---  --- ./book - 002
 ---  --- ./book - 003
 ```

 In the WebUI, make sure logged in as root.
 Go to settings, library and scan.
 It will scan the newly added media.
+Also useful for dealing with unplayable file errors.

+It is also possible to **upload via the WebUI**.
+When files are uploaded this way, it is also be placed in the audiobooks folder.
+However, it is not possible to add more files via the web upload once it's scanned.

+**Additional Metadata**
+`Cover.jpg` - cover image
+`desc.txt` - descriptions
+`*.opf` - XML library file that contains additional metadata such as title, author etc..
+**Vocabulary**
+`abridged/unabridged` - shortened listening version
+`primary/supplementary ebooks` - primary ebooks are

-If the media does not match or not have an image, go click the edit icon, go to Match, the best result is usually Audible.ca.
+If the media does not match or not have an image, go click the edit icon, go to `Match`, the best result is usually `Audible.com`.

 ![](assets/gallery/2023-02/wyrimage.png)